shawngraham/eleventy-chirpy-blog-template/content/assessment/index.md

 ## Presence & Generosity

-For 'Scholarly Presence' you and I will discuss this together to arrive at an appropriate grade.
-You will self-assess your contributions under 'scholarly presence' and indicate in a one-page note what you think is appropriate grade.
+For ‘Scholarly Presence’ you and I will discuss this together to arrive at an appropriate grade.
+You will self-assess your contributions under ‘scholarly presence’ and indicate in a one-page note what you think is appropriate grade.
 Your note should open with one of these two lines:

-- 'My presence has made meaningful contributions to this class'
+- 'My presence has made meaningful contributions to this class' _or_
 - 'I have made meaningful contributions to this class but there are reasons why I haven't made more'

 'Active engagement with discussions' of course is predicated on being in class, but that doesn't necessarily mean being loud or dominating a discussion.
 It can be quiet, smaller sub-group conversations.
 It can also be demonstrated through things like annotation and via your free-writing and the way you document your work in the hands-on exercises.

 We will assess scholarly presence at the end of Term 1.
 I will take your self-assessment into consideration, and if I agree, then that will be your grade.
 When I have disagreed in the past with a self-assessment, nine times out of ten it has been because I have seen greater value in your contribution that you have.
 Sometimes I've had to have a frank talk.

-For 'Scholarly Generosity', I will consult your peers on the ways you have been generous in your scholarly identity in our classroom, on a three point scale: 'excellent' | supportive' | 'developing', with examples.
-For more on such ['generous thinking', see Kathleen Fitzpatrick's introduction to her book of the same name](https://kfitz.info/generous-thinking-introduction/).
+For 'Scholarly Generosity', I will consult your peers on the ways you have been generous in your scholarly identity in our classroom, on a three point scale: 'excellent' | supportive' | 'developing', with examples, and will use the median result to inform my view.

+(For more on the concepts of ['generous thinking', see Kathleen Fitzpatrick's introduction to her book of the same name](https://kfitz.info/generous-thinking-introduction/)).

-_Image is a detail from a photo by <a href="https://unsplash.com/@nguyendhn?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Nguyen Dang Hoang Nhu</a> on <a href="https://unsplash.com/photos/person-writing-on-white-paper-qDgTQOYk6B8">Unsplash</a>.
+_Image is a detail from a photo by <a href="https://unsplash.com/@nguyendhn?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Nguyen Dang Hoang Nhu</a> on <a href="https://unsplash.com/photos/person-writing-on-white-paper-qDgTQOYk6B8">Unsplash</a>._

+[^1]: Pet peeves:
++ Do not use 'said' as a definite article ("said author claims"... just use 'the').
++ Things are _based on_, not _based off of_.
+Think about it.